jemc/slides-pony/notes.md

 So, why do we want concurrency?

-Well, it turns out that just prepping our application for concurrency isn't enough to get any *direct* benefits, though as we discussed, it allows our code to be run in a *parallel and/or scheduled* way, and *that* in turn can give us some very important benefits:
+Well, it turns out that just prepping our application for concurrency isn't enough to get any *direct* benefits, though as we discussed, it allows our code to be run in *parallel*, and *that* in turn can give us some very important benefits:

 We want to be able to add processors to get proportionally more throughput - that's scalability.